wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-beyond-report-development/includes/3-bonus-content.md

-The following video are not part of the course but are presented to provide background on Microsoft's Power BI paginated reports.
+The following videos aren't part of the course, but are presented to provide background on Microsoft's Power BI paginated reports.

 ## Power BI Paginated Reports in a Day - 22: Bonus Content: Review